Double-barreled shotgun

 A double-barreled shotgun, also known as a double shotgun, is a break-action shotgun with two parallel barrels, allowing two single shots that can be fired simultaneously or sequentially in quick succession.

 Construction

-Modern double-barreled shotguns, often known as doubles, are almost universally break action, with the barrels hinge down at the rear to expose the breech ends for unloading and reloading.
+Modern double-barreled shotguns, often known simply as doubles, are almost universally break action, with the barrels hinging downward to expose the breeches for loading and unloading.
 Since there is no reciprocating action needed to eject and reload the shells, doubles are more compact than repeating designs such as pump action, lever action, bolt action, or self-loading shotguns.

 Barrel configuration

 Double-barreled shotguns (specifically break-action), come in two basic configurations: